When Declaring Bankruptcy – Can I travel overseas?

 What is the Difference Between a Secured and Unsecured Loan?

 The difference between a secured loan and an unsecured loan is that a secured loan has a secured asset attached to it.
-These are assets such as cars or homes, because they are the security for the loan.
-If you don’t make repayments, the bank simply sells the asset and recoups the money.
+These are assets such as vehicles or homes, because they are the security for the loan.
+If you do not make repayments, the bank simply sells the asset and recovers the money.

-Do not always assume that your loan is secured or unsecured, contact your bank or lender to find out for sure.
-There are other security models and different products that banks sell, so if you are not sure, give us a call at Bankruptcy Experts on 1300 795 575 and we will walk you through your case.
+Do not always assume that your loan is secured or unsecured, contact your bank or lender to check out for sure.
+There are other security models and different products that banks sell, so if you are unsure, give us a call at Bankruptcy Tennant Creek on 1300 795 575 and we will walk you through your case.

 16. How Can I Make Sure That You Will Be Successful in Making Me Bankrupt?